Night sky notes for June 2019 Geoff Mitchell

 The familiar asterism of the plough in the constellation of Ursa Major, The Great Bear is seen high overhead with its handle or tail pointing upwards mid evening.
 Use the right hand pair of stars Dubhe and Merak (The pointers) to find the faint pole star Polaris and the position of North.

-High in the east the bright orange star Arcturus in the constellation of Bootes [The Herdsman] is the brightest star in the northern hemisphere of the sky.
+High in the south west the bright orange star Arcturus in the constellation of Bootes [The Herdsman] is the brightest star in the northern hemisphere of the sky.
 Between Arcturus and the Keystone asterism in Hercules lies the `U` shaped constellation of Corona Borealis [Northern Crown].

-Mercury emerges in evening twilight skies from mid June reaching greatest elongation on July 12th .
+Mercury emerges in evening twilight skies in June reaching greatest elongation on June 23rd.

-Venus shines brightly low the NW in evening twilight , telescopes show a 75% phase during June
+Venus shines brightly low the east at dawn, telescopes show a 97% phase during June

-Jupiter shines brightly in the SW in evening twilight , telescopes show cloud belt detail and Galilean moons.
+Jupiter shines brightly (-2.6m) low in the south east by 10pm (mid month) , telescopes show cloud belt detail and Galilean moons.
+Jupiter reaches opposition on June 10th but remains very low in UK skies.

 Saturn now at opposition (June 27th) rises by mid evening in Sagittarius low in south.
 Although it is low in our June skies but has the ring system open at 26 degrees – a classic view of this `gem ` of the solar system.